CodeYourFuture/immersive-go-course/projects/kafka-cron/README.md

 What happens to the Kafka system logs and the metrics that our binaries export?
 Did our alerts fire?
 If not, consider how they could be improved - remember, the point of them is to tell us when something's wrong!

 ### Porting your system from docker-compose to minikube

 In this project, and in several previous projects, you have used `docker-compose` to deploy our code, alongside dependencies (such as Kafka and
 Zookeeper here). `docker-compose` is an extremely convenient tool for running a multi-part software stack locally (it also works well for running integration tests agasint in a Continuous Integration workflow as part of your development process).
 However, in most deployments, we want to be able to run our code and its dependencies across more than one host, in order to scale horizontally and to be robust to single-node failures.
-For this, `Kubernetes` is a better tool. `Kubernetes`, like `docker-compose`, is a platform for running containerised applications, but where `docker-compose` is focused on running a set of related containers on a single host, `Kubernetes` is optimized for running services across many hosts.
+For this, `kubernetes` is a better tool. `Kubernetes`, like `docker-compose`, is a platform for running containerised applications, but where `docker-compose` is focused on running a set of related containers on a single host, `kubernetes` is optimized for running services across many hosts.

 Here are some introductions to Kubernetes:
  * [What is Kubernetes](https://www.digitalocean.com/community/tutorials/an-introduction-to-kubernetes)